MichaelBironneau/stpl/README.md

 * Compromise of either the HMAC key or encryption key does not compromise the other (so an attacker needs to compromise both)
 * No vulnerability to timing attacks (via Python native implementation of HMAC comparison)
 * Suitable for long-lived authentication tokens that need to survive server restarts.
 In particular, the encryption/signature keys can be derived with predefined salts.
+* All tokens are timestamped, so in particular it is possible to reject old tokens independently of client-side properties such as cookie expiration.

 ##Installing##